HashProjects/SecureChat/README.md

 Please use detailed commits and exclude unnessary files and changes unrelated to your pull.

 Do not `git add .` please add a commit message for each group of changes, and leave a description of your change in the pull request.

+# Cryptography

+## Registration and Login
+`bcrypt` is used for user password hashing and salting.

+No plaintext passwords are stored.

+When the user attempts to login, their password is hashed and compared against the stored hash.

+## Authentication

+`JSON Web Tokens` are used as authentication tokens.

+JWTs contain a digital signature that guarantees integrity.

+## Message Sending

+## Key Passing

 # Documentation